 Car auctions play an important role in the motor trade industry - they are a popular place for traders to buy and sell used cars.
 If you’ve never been to a car auction before then be ready for a memorable experience.
-They’re a fast paced, high energy affair so you’ll need quick wits and hands faster than Billy the Kid to succeed.
+They’re a fast-paced, high energy affair so you’ll need quick wits and hands faster than Billy the Kid to succeed.

 This guide will give you useful information on how to get the best deal at an auction and avoid the lemons (faulty cars).

-Apart from the buzz and adrenaline there are other fantastic reasons to go to a car auction.
+Apart from the buzz and adrenaline, there are other fantastic reasons to go to a car auction.
 Over 12,000 cars are sold every week through auction in the UK and they are an excellent place to buy cars cheaply, which as a motor trader is ideal.
 Most cars that turn up at auctions are part-exchange vehicles, old dealership stock or ex-hire and fleet vehicles meaning that there are bargains to be had.

 Itching to get involved and find that deal?
 There are a few things that you need to do before you even set foot in the auction house and part with your cash.

-For your first couple of auctions you are better off leaving your money at home, don’t be tempted to dive in head first without testing the water!
+For your first couple of auctions you are better off leaving your money at home, don’t be tempted to dive in headfirst without testing the water!
 Car auctions can be an intimidating place and it is advisable that you sit back and see what goes on.
 Get a feel for the environment and how other buyers behave.

 Feeling comfortable and ready to buy a car at an auction?
 One of the first things you need to do is have an idea of what type of car you want to buy.

-Next you need to choose an auction to go to.
+Next, you need to choose an auction to go to.
 British Car Auctions (BCA) and Manheim are good places to start, but there are plenty of smaller local auction houses to get stuck in to.
 Before you travel make sure that the auction has the type of car that you’re after first.
 Do this by checking the online catalogue or contacting the auctioneer.
-Some auctioneers are specific about how the receive payment so check the type of credit or debit cards that can be used.
+Some auctioneers are specific about how they receive payment so check the type of credit or debit cards that can be used.

 Now that you know the type of car you’re after and where you’re going to bid for it, you need to think about the money.
-From your research you should have a good idea how much the type of car you want goes for at auction.
-Knowing this you should set yourself a budget and stick to it, don’t get drawn into bidding wars with rival buyers; remember there’s always next-time!
+From your research, you should have a good idea how much the type of car you want goes for at auction.
+Knowing this you should set yourself a budget and stick to it, don’t get drawn into bidding wars with rival buyers; remember there’s always next time!
 You’ll also have to pay a buyers fee if you’re successful.